EmilyGoose/pybot/README.md

 Unless you REALLY want to run your own bot, you can rely on the instance run by me.

 1. Install Python >= 3.4

 2. Install the async branch of [discord.py](https://github.com/Rapptz/discord.py/tree/async).
 You can do this through pip if you have git installed:

    `pip install git+https://github.com/Rapptz/discord.py@async`

+3. Install the following libraries (`pip install <name>`):

+  * asyncio
+  * requests
+  * dateparser
+  * wikipedia

-3. Set up a Discord bot user (Not a regular user.
+4. Set up a Discord bot user (Not a regular user.
 To set up a bot user [click here](https://discordapp.com/developers/applications/me))

-4. Place bot.py in whichever folder you want it to run in.
+5. Place bot.py in whichever folder you want it to run in.

-5. Create a file named "cfg.py" in the same folder.
+6. Create a file named "cfg.py" in the same folder.
 The file should look like this:

 ```Python
 TOKEN = "<redacted>"